enmingliu/ExamplorePlus/README.md

 # ExamplorePlus: API Usage Aggregation with Code Quality Metrics

-This repository contains the source code of Examplore.
-Please refer to our CHI 2018 paper *[Visualizing API Usage at Scale](http://web.cs.ucla.edu/~tianyi.zhang/examplore.pdf)* for details.
+This repository contains the source code of ExamplorePlus, which is an extension to Examplore.
+Please refer to Tianyi's CHI 2018 paper *[Visualizing API Usage at Scale](http://web.cs.ucla.edu/~tianyi.zhang/examplore.pdf)* for details of Examplore.

 ## Run Examplore
 1. Install [Meteor](https://www.meteor.com/install)